bourdakos1/deprecated-cloud-annotations/README.md

 Too allow for developement and testing of models without interfering with your production apps, you can set branch flags for your model.

-## Creating a Cloud Object Storage instance
+## Creating a Cloud Object Storage Instance

 Log in or sign up for [IBM Cloud](https://console.bluemix.net/).